Glenn Burke: Major League career

 Toward the beginning of his career, an assistant coach described him as the next Willie Mays.
 Burke was a highly scouted star in the Los Angeles Dodgers minor league system before being called up to the major league club.

 As a gay man, Burke's association with the Dodgers was difficult.
 According to his 1995 autobiography Out at Home, Dodgers General Manager Al Campanis offered to pay for a lavish honeymoon if Burke agreed to marry.
 Burke refused to do so, and is said to have responded "to a woman?"
-He also angered Dodgers' manager Tommy Lasorda by befriending the manager's gay son, Tommy Lasorda, Jr. Lasorda has disputed that but says he does not understand Burke's behavior at the time: "Why wouldn't he come out?
+He also angered Dodgers' manager Tommy Lasorda by befriending the manager's gay son, Tommy Lasorda, Jr. Lasorda disputed that but said he did not understand Burke's behavior at the time: "Why wouldn't he come out?
 Why keep that inside?
 Glenn had a lot of talent.
 He could have been an outstanding basketball or baseball player.
 He sure was good in the clubhouse.
 What happened?
 I don't know what happened.
 He just wasn't happy here?"
 The Dodgers eventually traded Burke to the Oakland Athletics for Billy North, claiming that they needed an experienced player who "could contribute right away".
 The trade was unpopular with Dodgers players, with teammate Davey Lopes remarking, "He was the life of the team, on the buses, in the clubhouse, everywhere."

 In Oakland, Burke received little playing time in the 1978 and 1979 seasons.
 Burke suffered discrimination from both other players, with some teammates avoiding showering with Burke, and from the Athletics' management.
-In the 2010 documentary Out: The Glenn Burke Story, Claudell Washington related how newly installed 1980 manager Billy Martin introduced Burke to the new teammates on the team by stating "Oh, by the way, this is Glenn Burke and he’s a faggot,".
-The Oakland stories are probably false, considering Claudell Washington hadn't been with the A's since 1976, and Burke had been with them 2 years before Martin became manager.
+In the 2010 documentary Out: The Glenn Burke Story, Claudell Washington related how newly installed 1980 manager Billy Martin introduced Burke to the new teammates on the team by stating "Oh, by the way, this is Glenn Burke and he's a faggot."
 In 1980, during spring training, Burke suffered a knee injury.
 Billy Martin used this injury as an opportunity to consign Burke to a minor league team in Utah for the remainder of the season, ending his contract before the season ended.

 In his four seasons and 225 games in the majors playing for the Dodgers and Athletics, Burke had 523 at-bats, batted .237 with two home runs, 38 RBIs and 35 stolen bases.

 Sexuality

 Burke said, "By 1978 I think everybody knew," and he was "sure his teammates didn't care."
 Former Dodgers team captain Davey Lopes said, "No one cared about his lifestyle."
 Burke told The New York Times, "Prejudice drove me out of baseball sooner than I should have.
 But I wasn't changing."
 He wrote in his autobiography that "prejudice just won out."
 Burke left professional sports at the age of 27.
-He told People magazine in 1994 that his "mission as a gay ballplayer was to break a stereotype" and that he thought "it worked".
+He told People magazine in 1994 that his "mission as a gay ballplayer was to break a stereotype" and that he thought "it worked."